san-sei/documents/content/en/docs/scrty/systemoverview.md

   <span class="close">&times;</span>
   <img class="modal-content" id="img01">
 </div>
+This section will provide an overview of the system, the components that make up the system, and the key components for IT managers.
+It worth mentioning that the system is designed to be intuitive and user-friendly and can be tailored for any business with any size. {{< params "IDmelon" >}} is built on a robust and scalable cloud infrastructure, using the latest security standards and technologies (such as Google HSM) to ensure the highest levels of data protection and privacy. {{< params "IDmelon" >}} offers a wide range of services and integrations, including single sign-on, Azure AD integration, user management, and access control as well as its main service that enables FIDO in many environments; whether it is on-premise or cloud based.
+It is also designed to be highly scalable and customizable for enterprise organizations, allowing us to easily adapt it to their infrastructure and environments needs.
 ## Abstracted System Overview

 <hr class="hr-line">

-<p>This abstracted system architecture overview outlines the components and services used to build and run IDmelon Passwordless Orchestration Platform (IPOP) on Google Cloud Platform (GCP).
+<p>This abstracted system architecture overview outlines the components and services used to build and run {{< params "IDmelon Passwordless Orchestration Platform" >}} ({{< params "IPOP" >}}) on Google Cloud Platform (GCP).
 It explains how the components interact with each other to provide the application’s functionalities.
 It also provides an overview of how the application is deployed and configured on the Cloud.<p>

 <div align="center">
     <img src="/images/vendor/Security/Security_5.png" class="doc-img-frame">